How Scaffolding Could Change the Way Your Child Learns

 6. Use visual aids.
 Visual aids like pictures and charts can help students visually represent their ideas to organize their understanding and grasp tricky concepts like sequencing or cause and effect.
 It is a tool to shape and guide student thinking.

-• Example: Pause after reading a section of the text to give students time to process then ask a guiding question, pausing again for thought before taking answers.
+• Example: Pause after reading a section of the text to give students time to process, then ask a guiding question, pausing again for thought before taking answers.

 Tips to Make Scaffolding Successful

 • Try the task scaffolding method.
 For more complex concepts and tasks, it may help to start with a list of steps – this is another method of breaking the lesson down into smaller parts.
-Separate out each step, verbalizing your process as you complete the task and showing how one step leads into or builds on the other.
+Separate each step, verbalizing your process as you complete the task and showing how one step leads into or builds on the other.

 Additional Resources [+]